Vision Care Technology Program

 Our brand new optician training facility is a unique educational environment in which to learn and grow.
 Working with a dedicated team of eye care professionals, you will learn to design, fit, and dispense corrective eyeglass and contact lenses in our state-of-the-art optical fabrication laboratory, contact lenses laboratory, and training store.

 Gain the skills and knowledge to make a positive, lasting impact on the lives of others.
-Set your sights on becoming a licensed Optician at Goodwin College.
+Set your sights on becoming a licensed Optician at Goodwin University.

 - State-of-the-art Training Store where students can perfect their skills in a supervised setting